London Shoes

 Atomic Rooster did an excellent job of knocking-out their 2 biggest hit singles of the early 1970’s – ‘Tomorrow Night’ & ‘The Devil’s Answer’ – plus a great selection of tracks from the many albums that the band released in their heyday.

-For this somewhat historic event for the Dagenham Roundhouse, I was accompanied as always by my bruv-in-law Vince (an ex-Villager himself) and my ex work colleague at Barclays, Tony (who isn’t an ex-Villager, but has attended many of the previous Reunions with me& Vince).
+For this somewhat historic event for the Dagenham Roundhouse, I was accompanied as always by my bruv-in-law Vince (an ex-Villager himself) and my ex work colleague at Barclays Bank, Tony (who isn’t an ex-Villager, but has attended many of the previous Reunions with me& Vince).

 Me, Vince & Tony – along with all the other ex-Villagers and old ‘heads’ in the packed house, thoroughly enjoyed the music that ‘Landmarq’ and of course the headline act ‘Atomic Rooster’ were banging out, and had a great time soaking up the whole nostalgic ‘vibe’ of the evening – and lets hope there will be many more future Reunions to come.